GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.63.02

+Fixed bug in `gam <UserTypeEntity> collect orphans` where shortcuts were being created unnecessarily when `useshortcuts` was false; either by default or when explicitly set.

 ### 6.63.01

 Added `process_wait_limit` variable to `gam.cfg` that controls how long (in seconds) GAM should wait for all batch|csv processes to complete